dailybruin/meow/readme.md

 These are only used for testing and are set as private.
 When testing is over, these accounts should be deleted and removed from this page.

 ### General

+#### Connect dev environment to Daily Bruin social media accounts
+Click the wiki tab on the repository and navigate to the "meow setup" page.

 #### Twitter
 **DailyBruinTest**
 `bruin111`